DEPARTMENT: Comprehensive Programs

 - Maintains familiarity with health and instructional information regarding assigned students, and adheres to those specifications when implementing programming.

 - Informs teacher of all significant events or changes related to students in the classroom.

-- Monitors, implements effective programming for, and documents student behavior in a prompt manner as required by the teacher.
+- Monitor, implement effective programming for, and document student behavior in a prompt manner as required by the teacher.

 - Participates in professional growth and development, including participating in all assigned in-service training.

 - Monitors the safety of students.

 - Assist the teacher with some of the more routine classroom duties including overall teacher assistance, material development, classroom support, maintaining a clean and orderly classroom, participation in meetings, and being an active member of the school’s educational team.

 - Attends work regularly in accordance with TSBVI leave policy and procedure.

 - Complies with all agency policies, procedures, and handbooks.

 - Performs related work as assigned.